2017 Center for French Colonial Studies

 Explore on one’s own the many historical sights in and around Mobile.

 Optional tour of Fort Tombecbé archaeological site.
 Drive your personal vehicle (3-hour drive) to the rendezvous point at the “US Post Office” in Epes, AL; site visit 11 am to noon, followed by lunch barbecue at Diamond Jim’s Restaurant in Livingston.
+Sunday optional tour to Fort Tombecbe is by personal vehicles.

 Conference Questions, contact Greg Waselkov